ArctosDB/documentation-wiki/_documentation/container.markdown

 ### Label

-`Container.Label VARCHAR(255) not null`
+`Container .
+Label VARCHAR(255) not null`

-is the descriptive value that is displayed in most of our object-tracking applications.
+Label is the descriptive value that is displayed in most of our object-tracking applications.
 It should usually represent something that appears on the container.
 In many cases, this will be the value of the barcode which is displayed in human-readable fonts on most barcode